jepeloa/gbot_pheno/README.md

 the specification are:

+-Adaptable width (variable in function of the size of the arc and the rows)

--2 meter of width (variable in function of the size of the arc)
+-Adaptable heigth dimensions (variable in function of the size of the arc)

 -Modular, we can dissamsemble in easy way to transport

+-Weigth of the individuals modules <50kg

+-Robust and water proof (for rain, not for working under rain)

+-4x4 with traction control

+-4x individual steering